simplyspoke/node-harvest/README.md

 For all methods, the last variable is expected to be a callback function.
 The possible options avalible for the params object can be found in the [Harvest API Documentation]. (http://help.getharvest.com/api/)

 # Testing

+**Note: Many of the current tests are configured with hard set variables set in the testing Harvest account.
+Future updates will resolve these issues, but at the moment testing will likely break we run locally.**

 In order to test you will need to create a config file that uses your credentials inside `config/default.json`